-If you're on a low income, you could be entitled to extra super contributions via the government superannuation co-contribution scheme.
-But there's a few other eligibility requirements to be aware of.
+If you're earning less than $52,000 you could be entitled to extra super contributions of up to $500 via the government's superannuation co-contribution scheme.
+But there are a few other eligibility requirements to be aware of.

-The government superannuation co-contribution is an initiative designed to boost the retirement savings of low and middle-income Australians.
+The government superannuation co-contribution is an initiative designed to give a little boost to the retirement savings of low and middle-income Australians.
 Eligible Australians earning below a certain amount will be be entitled to have any extra personal contributions they make towards their super matched by the government.
 Although, this isn't matched dollar-for-dollar.